 Renting

-Renting in New York is a unique and exciting experience.
+Renting in New York is a unique experience.
 Apartments are expensive, rent quickly, and via the New York City subway a wide variety of neighborhoods are available to fit both your ideal commute and lifestyle.

-While you can attempt the search on your own, my team and I know the market, neighborhoods, specific landlords, and can coordinate access to make the best use of your time.
+While you can certainly search on your own, my team and I know the market, neighborhoods, specific landlords, and can coordinate access to make the best use of your time.
 We are experts in the field and serve as our client’s coach, advocate, and negotiator in helping secure the best apartment and terms for you.

 We understand the hesitation when it comes to paying an additional fee in your apartment search process.
 Depending on the time of year, neighborhood, and price point, if myself or a member of my team brings you to an apartment that you end up renting, there will be a broker fee from 0 (No Fee) to 1.8 months (15% of the annual rent).
-As tenant’s agents, we are hired by you, and our fiduciary responsibility is solely to you, not the landlord.
+As tenant’s agents we are hired by you, and our fiduciary responsibility is solely to you, not the landlord.
 We represent your interests and our goal is to find you a new home you’ll love.

 Paperwork and Qualifications